How to Prepare Hojicha

 Hojicha can be steeped for a second and a third time.
 Simply steep hojicha in 90°C (194°F) water for 30 seconds longer than the previous steep for a rich flavor.
-Try the second steep as a latte or as a cold tea later on.

 Cold Brewing Hojicha

 Skip the ice to experience the naturally sweet flavor of slow-chilled hojicha.
-After preparing hojicha, cool the tea on the counter for a few minutes.
+After preparing loose leaf hojicha, cool the tea on the counter for a few minutes.
 Then place the hojicha in the fridge to create the perfect drink for a warm day.
 Since hojicha is low in caffeine, it can be sipped anytime.